fomightez/patmatch-binder/index.rst

-I, Wayne, did code a utility for use with the results it is available `here <https://github.com/fomightez/sequencework/tree/master/circos-utilities>`__ and utilized in the notebooks in the repository to process the results to work with Python and allow easily converting the restuls to other forms.
+I, Wayne, did code a utility for use with the results it is available `here <https://github.com/fomightez/sequencework/tree/master/circos-utilities>`__ and utilized in the notebooks in the repository to process the results to work with Python and allow easily converting the results to other forms.

 Usage